yangshun/tech-interview-handbook/contents/resume/write-effective-content.md

   - Codechef
   - Hackerrank

+If a divider is required between information, use "|" or tabs

 Where relevant, indicate achievements in coding platforms, for example, max ratings, ranking, number of stars, badges.

-## 2. Professional summary

-The professional summary, if written well, will be the most effective and important part of your resume.
-From my experience as an interviewer, I generally may not have the time to read into the detail of resumes - hence summaries which directly address why a candidate is a good fit for the job greatly improves their chances of capturing my attention.

-**Start with a resume headline**

-Always start with a concise, one line description of yourself

-- Fewer than 10 words
-- Summarizes your experience relevant to the job description

-Examples:

-- Staff Software Engineer at Facebook with over 5 years experience leading teams

-**Summarize your best selling points**

-Below the resume headline, include a summary of yourself which expands on your resume headline.

-- 4 or less points, in bullet or paragraph form
-- Include most important skills and experiences relevant to the job applied, quantifying them where possible
-- Keep in mind to answer the question of "Why am I a good fit for this job?" - while writing the summary

 ## 3. Skills

 Include programming languages and tech stacks:

-- Structure in the following manner: `[Skill summary] : [List skills separated by "|"]`
+Structure in the following manner:

+> [Skill summary] : [List skills separated by "|"]

 - Programming languages - If impressive, include your familiarity by the number of lines you have written, for example "Over 10,000 lines"
 - Frameworks
 - Databases

 ## 4. Work experience

 List your work experience in a familiar format and reverse chronological order.
 Every job listed should have:

-- The company, location, title, duration worked following this structure
+The company, location, title, duration worked following this structure

-  - `[Company or Organization], [Location] | [Job Title] | [Start and end dates formatted as MM/YYYY]`
+> [Company or Organization], [Location] | [Job Title] | [Start and end dates formatted as MM/YYYY]

+Example

-  - e.g. `Facebook, Singapore | Front End Engineering Lead | 08/2018 - Present`
+> Facebook, Singapore | Front End Engineering Lead | 08/2018 - Present

-- List of top accomplishments, including
+List of top accomplishments, including:

 - Scope of job and skills required
 - Accomplishments listed following this structure
-    - `[Accomplishment summary] : [Action] that resulted in [quantifiable outcome]`
+  - > [Accomplishment summary] : [Action] that resulted in [quantifiable outcome]

 ## 5. Education